 - Enjoy lunch with the students at a remote school sponsored by Travel Directors

-- Visit a remote Pygmy village on one of the islands of Africa’s most beautiful lake, Bunyonyi
+- Visit the islands of Africa’s most beautiful lake, Bunyonyi

 - See the extinct volcanoes that are home to the mountain gorillas